AhemOne/LamboCoins/README.md

 - **How do I get them?**

 Add the ICO contract above to your ethereum client to purchase.
-Single coins may be purchased by sending the current price in ether directly to the contract, multiple coin purchases require the ICO interface.
-Website coming soon!
+Single coins may be purchased by sending the current price in ether directly to the contract, multiple coin purchases require the ICO interface or use our ~~Website~~ (coming soon!).

 - **Will I get my left over Ether back?**

 You may withdraw funds up until the ICO contract is finished.
 After this time any remaining funds can no longer be refunded as the contract will be withdrawn from the blockchain.

+- **Why wont it let me send Ether to the ICO?**

+You can only purchase a single coin at a time by sending Ether directly, and will only accept a payment of a single Lamborghini at the current price, up to `current price * 110%`.
+To purchase more at once, please add the interface described above to your wallet interface or use our ~~website~~ (coming soon!).

 ### To Do:
 - [x] Write Contract